kronosapiens/kronosapiens.github.io/about.md

 I am currently at Columbia, finishing up an M.A. in Quantitative Methods in the Social Sciences, with an emphasis on the core math and computer science underlying modern machine learning.

-I've worked at a handful of startups, in engineering and data roles.
+I've worked at a handful of startups, as an engineer and a data scientist.

 I'm interested in the future of machine learning, especially as it pertains to questions of production, distribution, and management.
 I am interested in more abstract questions of measurement and representation.
-I believe in the importance of direct personal experience as a path toward knowledge.

 In past lives, I worked on a kibbutz in Israel, lived in a Buddhist monastery in Thailand, and taught science in Mumbai.